astrohart/MFR/MFR.Expressions.Matches.Factories.Tests/README.md

 [FileNameReplacementMatchExpressionFactory](#T-MFR-FileNameReplacementMatchExpressionFactory 'MFR.FileNameReplacementMatchExpressionFactory')
 class.

-<a name='M-MFR-Expressions-Matches-Factories-Tests-FileNameReplacementMatchExpressionFactoryTests-GetMatchExpressionFactoryConfiguredAccordingTo-MFR-Settings-Configuration-Interfaces-IConfiguration-'></a>
+<a name='M-MFR-Expressions-Matches-Factories-Tests-FileNameReplacementMatchExpressionFactoryTests-GetMatchExpressionFactoryConfiguredAccordingTo-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration-'></a>
-### GetMatchExpressionFactoryConfiguredAccordingTo(configuration) `method`
+### GetMatchExpressionFactoryConfiguredAccordingTo(projectFileRenamerConfiguration) `method`

 ##### Summary

-Gets a reference to an instance of an object that implements the [IMatchExpressionFactory](#T-MFR-IMatchExpressionFactory 'MFR.IMatchExpressionFactory') interface and that is configured according to the `configuration` instance specified.
+Gets a reference to an instance of an object that implements the [IMatchExpressionFactory](#T-MFR-IMatchExpressionFactory 'MFR.IMatchExpressionFactory') interface and that is configured according to the `projectFileRenamerConfiguration` instance specified.

 ##### Returns